Newsflash: Travel Can Be Stressful! Duh.

-And being the type-A personality that I am- I tend to be wound up as tight as my undies in my luggage – so I need any little bit of advice on making travel stress-free.
+And being the type-A personality that I am- I tend to be wound up as tight as my undies in my luggage – so I need any little bit of advice on stress-free travel.

 1. Have a spa day.
 Whether it’s before you go- or after you get to your destination (I prefer before) it sets the tone.
 A massage, maybe a mani-pedi- anything to get you in a pleasant mood, unknot those tight muscles and get you in a relaxing spirit.
 And don’t forget to do some Travel Yoga.

 2. Book travel at smart times.
 Consider booking your flight, train or driving times during non-peak times.
-Attempting to make a flight while stuck in bumper-to-bumper rush hour traffic will grate on the strongest of nerves and you’ll end up chewing that polish off those freshly French manicured nails.
+Attempting to make a flight while stuck in bumper-to-bumper rush hour traffic will grate on the strongest of nerves and you’ll end up chewing the polish off those freshly-manicured nails.

 4. Don’t overbook your intinerary.
 You run the risk of being stressed, running from place to place- not even taking the needed time to actually and experience your destination.
 Don’t schedule every waking moment – leave time to just be.

 5. Try pre-packing.
 Always keep your bag packed and at the ready, except for your clothes.
 Top-off liquids when you arrive home from your trip.
 Replace anything you ran out of right away- that way when it’s time to pack for your next trip- all you need is your clothes, camera equipment and electronics.